lhintzsc/ansible_role_centos_firewalld/README.md

   name: centos firewalld
 ```

-Install the role using:
+Install the role:

 ```
 ansible-galaxy install -r requirements.yml
 ```

-Use the variables to define a custom http and https port:
+Set the variables to define services such as a custom http and https port:

 ```
 firewalld:
   service_path: "/usr/lib/firewalld/services"